-On a plate or baking sheet that has been wrapped in plastic wrap, drop dollops of your leftover tomato paste equal to 1 tablespoon over the surface.
-The tomato paste will be wrapped in plastic wrap and placed inside a freezer bag to prevent it from clinging to the plate as it freezes.
-To ensure that the dollops freeze separately and are simple to divide into 1-teaspoon servings later, make sure they are not touching.
-Place the plate or baking sheet, uncovered, in the freezer for two to three hours, or until the dollop is completely frozen.
+On a plate or baking sheet wrapped in plastic wrap, drop dollops of your leftover tomato paste equal to 1 tablespoon over the surface.
+The tomato paste will be wrapped in plastic and placed inside a freezer bag to prevent it from clinging to the plate as it freezes.
+To ensure that the dollops freeze separately and are simple to divide into 1-teaspoon servings later, ensure they are not touching.
+Place the plate or baking sheet, uncovered, in the freezer for two to three hours or until the dollop is completely frozen.

 Transfer the Tomato Paste

-The tomato paste keeps its individual lumps better when frozen uncovered on a flat surface, but if you do it for too long, it may dry out and develop freezer burn.
-In order to store them for a long time, you must move them to an airtight container as soon as they are solid.
-I used a freezer bag that was quart size and labeled it with the contents.
-Put the package inside the freezer bag after lifting the plastic wrap from the plate, and wrapping it around the balls.
+The tomato paste keeps its lumps better when frozen uncovered on a flat surface, but if you do it too long, it may dry out and develop freezer burn.
+TI used a freezer bag that was quart size and labeled it with the contents.
+Put the package inside the freezer bag after lifting the plastic wrap from the plate and wrapping it around the balls.
 The balls won’t fuze together if you merely wrap them in plastic because they are already frozen firm.
+To store them for a long time, you must move them to an airtight container as soon as they are solid.

 Freeze for Long Term Storage

-Before sealing, remove as much air from the bag as you can, then put it back in the freezer.
-Now, if you need some tomato paste for a recipe, just grab one or more lumps!
-I found that they keep well in the freezer because tomato paste naturally has a low moisture content.
+Before sealing, remove as much air from the bag as possible, then put it back in the freezer.
+Now, if you need some tomato paste for a recipe, grab one or more lumps!
+They keep well in the freezer because tomato paste naturally has a low moisture content.
 Since I use tomato paste frequently, I’ve never kept any in the freezer for more than 4-5 months, but up until that point, it’s always held its quality.

 What are the Health Benefits of Tomato Paste?

-Fresh tomatoes are simmered until they start to break down to make tomato paste.
-The skin and seeds are then removed, and they are roasted for at least a few hours until their moisture is gone and they have turned into a thick paste.
-Normal seasonings include salt and olive oil, but some commercial items also include extra seasonings and sweeteners such as high fructose corn syrup.
-There is enough tomato paste in one 6-ounce can to make a pot of chili or stew that serves six people, or one ounce per serving.
-The nutritional information is given for 1 tablespoon, or around half of that quantity.
+Fresh tomatoes are simmered until they break down to make tomato paste.
+The skin and seeds are then removed and roasted for at least a few hours until their moisture is gone and they have turned into a thick paste.
+Normal seasonings include salt and olive oil, but some commercial items include extra seasonings and sweeteners such as high fructose corn syrup.
+There is enough tomato paste in one 6-ounce can make a pot of chili or stew that serves six people, or one ounce per serving.
+The nutritional information is given for one tablespoon, or around half of that quantity.